US election: Donald Trump claims 'major fraud' as vote-count continues | DW | 04.11.2020

 Read more: Opinion: Trump's appalling disregard for democracy in US election

-Responding to Trump's claims of fraud, Pennyslvania Governor Tom Wolf called the comments a "partisan attack on Pennsylvania's elections, our votes, and democracy."
+Responding to Trump's claims of fraud, Pennsylvania Governor Tom Wolf called the comments a "partisan attack on Pennsylvania's elections, our votes, and democracy."

 "Our counties are working tirelessly to process votes as quickly AND as accurately as possible.
 Pennsylvania will have a fair election and we will count every vote," Wolf tweeted.